ImNotDarren/MTA_analysis/README.md

 ## Design

 Company A wants to put out ads in some MTA stations from September to December.
 They're advatising their brand new gaming laptops and desktops.

 Gaming laptops are mostly targeting college students since most of them like and have the time to play games.
 Desktops are targeting employees especially around IT companies.
 The goal of this project was to analyze MTA dataset to give advertising suggestions to the company.

+Company A needs the traffic information and location of each station from last summer to decide where and when to put out those ads.

 ## Data

 The MTA dataset I'm using contains 3099133 rows of data, which includes 344 stations with their coordinates.

+Each row will represent the number of entries and exits in each unit during weekdays and weekends, mornings, afternoons and nights.
+In this way I can get which station is busy during weekdays in the morning and which is during weekends at night and so on which can be used to determine which ad goes to which station.

 I also generated a dataset of 6 universities and 5 companies in New York City by myself, which includes their names and coordinates.

 ## Algorithms